Purchasing new construction

 Just because a house is brand new, it can still have its share of flaws.
 Be sure to get a home inspection before purchase so that issues are handled and also negotiate a home warranty.
 Then, about 10 or 11 months after purchase it's worth it to pay for an inspection and get anything else repaired before the warranty expires.

-At Heidi Gravel, I'll make it my #1 priority to find you a new home that meets your needs and fits within your budget.
+At Westlake Real Estate, We will make it our #1 priority to find you a new home that meets your needs and fits within your budget.